miranda-company/start-environment/README.md

 # starter-environment
-Starter dev environment with Node.js, NPM, Bootstrap, SASS, Gulp, JQuery and GSAP.
+A development environment that includes Node.js, NPM, Bootstrap, SASS, Gulp, JQuery and GSAP.
-Testing

 Checking out the repo:
 Open VSCode and clone this GitHub repo: Inside VSCode select Git: Clone command in the Command Palette (Ctrl+Shift+P).
 And paste repo url.
 For more info checkout "Cloning a repository" https://code.visualstudio.com/docs/editor/versioncontrol

-How this starter kit was made:
+##How this starter kit was made:
 Checkout this video: https://www.youtube.com/watch?v=QgMQeLymAdU

 1. Create a folder structure